Steve Joordens: Teaching

 With his Ph.D.
 Student Dwayne Pare, he co-developed peerScholar, an internet-based tool to support the development of critical thought and clear communication in any course context.
 In 2006 CUPE 3902, the trade union representing TAs and sessional lecturers at the UofT, filed a grievance alleging that Joordens was using this programme to create a pool of "cheap labour" as a means of avoiding hiring teaching assistants to grade term work for his introductory Psychology class.
 In January 2009, an arbitrator upheld the grievance—noting that Joordens was indeed looking for "free" labour—and ruled that the University of Toronto needed to pay $283,000 to compensate the more than 1500 students who had been forced to work for free.

-In 2018, he appears to have mistakenly played a pornographic video at a start of a class.
+In 2018, a sexually explicit video was accidentally played at the start of a class of 500 students.
+It has not been determined whether Joordens was aware that the video was opened on the computer in use (or whether he even accessed the video) prior to it being displayed on the lecture screen.
 Shortly after the incident, on September 28 Joordens released a statement: “With respect to the event that happened prior to my class on Monday the 24th, I want to be clear that what happened was completely unintentional and I feel absolutely terrible about it.
 I have apologized to my class and now I want to move on.
 Thanks to my students, colleagues and my amazing family for their support and understanding.”